arparaschiv/solar-coronal-inversion/docs/source/index.rst

 .. caution::
    Vector coronal magnetometry is not yet advanced enough as to recover HMI-like magnetograms.
-   A user should not expect such a product.
+   A user should not expect such a product yet.
    Solution degeneracies exist, and the user is required to make a decision on how to interpret the inversion outputs and which products to utilize for their science.

 ..
 Danger::
-   This setup should be considered at best beta-level release.
+   This setup should be considered at best a beta-level release.
    This setup tackles a problem for which currently no observation data exists and where a complex forward-model + inversion is required.
    Bugs or unintentional bad outcomes will still exist at this point in time.